lijnkyle/stem-kit-gesture-control/DELIVERABLES.md

 # STEM kit hand gesture recognition deliberables
-- [ ] Project goal briefly
+- [X ] Project goal briefly
-- [ ] List all dependencies and provide detailed setup instructions
+- [X ] List all dependencies and provide detailed setup instructions
-- [ ] Source code (Python and Arduino, clean up, organize & comment well)
+- [X ] Source code (Python and Arduino, clean up, organize & comment well)
-- [ ] Briefly discuss all methods you tried that didn't work well and why
+- [X] Briefly discuss all methods you tried that didn't work well and why
 - [ ] What is the unfinished portion (Advise on finishing up the unfinished portion)
-- [ ] Potential issues (Advice on future research/development)
+- [X ] Potential issues (Advice on future research/development)
 - [ ] Conclusion (optional)